Biodiversity

 An updated LBAP covering the period 2017-2021 was approved by Committee in February, following public consultation.
 Superseding and building on the Dunbartonshire LBAP 2010-2013, this document emphasises the social, economic and environmental benefits to be gained from conserving and enhancing biodiversity.

-The LBAP was formally launched at Mugdock Country Park on 8 September 2017 and is available to download as a pdf from the Documents section.
-Paper copies are also available in libraries, hubs and Council offices.
+The LBAP was formally launched at Mugdock Country Park on 8 September 2017.
+This is available in the documents section below.